LanZhang-UCL/dissertation/README.md

 # Understanding the latent space in Variatoinal Autoencoders
+Please create a new folder named model to save models.

 ## Python file usage
 For XX.py, type "XX.py -h" to obtain detailed usage of file.